jadecarino/membership-system/README.md

 ![Login API](./docs-assets/Login-API.png)

-7. Copy and paste the Json Web Token from the response (excluding the quotation marks) and paste it into the Bearer token to make requests on the Membership System.
+7. Copy the Json Web Token from the response (excluding the quotation marks) to your clipboard.
+You can now paste it into the Bearer token of all other requests on the Membership System to authenticate them.

 ![Copy JWT from response](./docs-assets/Copy-JWT-from-response.png)